-\\ Instead of being incorporated in the Certificate, this text may be appended to the Certificate if duly signed and stamped.
+Delete as appropriate.
+Instead of being incorporated in the Certificate, this text may be appended to the Certificate if duly signed and stamped.

 Signed: (signature of authorized official)

 Place:

 Date:

-(seal or stamp of the Au thority, a s appropriate)
+(seal or stamp of the Authority, a as appropriate)

 Signed: (signature of authorized official)

 Place:

 Date:

-(seal or stamp of the Au ithority, a s appropriate)
+(seal or stamp of the Authority, a as appropriate)

 Signed: (signature of authorized official)

 Place:

 Date:

-(seal or stamp of the Au thority, a s appropriate)
+(seal or stamp of the Authority, a as appropriate)